Behind The Scenes In Nashville | Darrin Henry

-We’re standing inside the Tennessee state capitol building in Nashville and as fans of the TV show ‘Nashville’ we’ve just found out many of the scenes with Mayor Teddy Conrad are actually shot right here in the hallways.
+- Nashville spoilers – as fans of the NBC Nashville TV show we’ve just found out many of the scenes with Mayor Teddy Conrad are actually shot right here in the hallways.
 Fantastic.

 The Americans love their state capitol buildings; and so do we.
 We’ve discovered these grand palatial centres of state government are free to visit and often include a guided tour.

-Elected representatives from each district across the state all come together in the state capitol to vote on legislation and laws.
+Elected Tennessee state representatives from each district across the state all come together in the capitol building to vote on legislation and laws.
 The Nashville governor’s office is also in the building (why the TV series shoots here).

 The Tennessee State Capitol building itself is perched on top of a hill, the highest point in the city of Nashville.
 I get the impression each state tries to outdo the other with a more impressive capitol building.